mab27/nw_automation_on_slx/yang-tools/README.md

 ## Generate a tree representation of YANG models:

-- This is helpful for quick visualization:
-- Let's look a sample data-model and display it all:
+- This is helpful for quick visualization.
+Let's look a sample data-model and display it all:

 ```
 mab@mab-infra:~/mab_automate/nw_automation_on_slx/yang/yang_modules/17r.1.01a$ pyang -f tree brocade-interface.yang